mollyim/flatline-platform/docs/architecture.md

 #### Molly

 The [Molly](https://molly.im/) client.
-The version of Molly used with Flatline has been modified to use a [fork of libsignal](https://github.com/mollyim/libsignal) and to reference local Flatline endpoints to communicate with the required components.
-Although most communication with the core Flatline components will be performed by the Molly client, in some instances this communcation will be performed by [libsignal](https://github.com/signalapp/libsignal/) directly.
+The version of Molly used with Flatline has been modified to reference Flatline endpoints and to use a modified version of the fork of [libsignal](#libsignal) used by Molly.
+Although most communication with Flatline happens in the Molly application itself (JVM), some interactions are handled directly by [libsignal](#libsignal) (Rust), which Molly uses as a dependency.

 #### libsignal

-A [fork](https://github.com/mollyim/libsignal) of the original [libsignal](https://github.com/signalapp/libsignal/).
+A [fork](https://github.com/mollyim/libsignal) of the original [libsignal](https://github.com/signalapp/libsignal/) library, built in Rust but with bindings for Java, Node and Swift.
 For the Flatline prototype, the development environment has been modified to pin the Flatline development certificate and loopback network address to communicate with the [Whisper service](#whisper-service).
 Communication with other components excluded from the Flatline prototype like [Secure Value Recovery](#secure-value-recovery), the [Contact Discovery Service](#contact-discovery-service) or the [Key Transparency Server](#key-transparency-server--auditor) has been disabled for the development environment.

 ### Core

 #### Whisper Service

 The main component of Flatline.
-Clients communicate with it directly.
-It also provides clients with the necessary credentials to directly upload files to the [CDN0](#cdn0) and [CDN3](#cdn3) components.
+Clients communicate with it directly over HTTPS or WebSocket requests.
+It exposes most of the backend APIs (e.g. accounts, devices, keys, profiles, messages...) used by clients and also provides clients with the necessary credentials to directly upload files to the [CDN0](#cdn0) and [CDN3](#cdn3) components.

 It expects to communicate with the propietary AWS DynamoDB and AWS S3 services, which in the Flatline prototype are emulated by [LocalStack](#localstack).
 Whisper relies on DynamoDB to host [several tables](#whisper-database) used to keep most of its persistent state.
 It also relies on S3 to manage [device pre-keys](#whisper-pre-key-store) and fetch [dynamic configuration](#whisper-dynamic-configuration) parameters.